Gen Z: A Rising Power in the Chinese Market and Their 7 Digital Lifestyles

 Gen Z includes all those who were born after 1995 and 2000.
-They are different from previous generations, as they are usually referred to as “the digital natives”.
-They are exposed to smartphones and the internet from an early age.
-Many of Gen Z are the only child in their family.
-They are raised in the prosperous time of China, enjoying better living standards and better resources.
+They’re different from previous generations in that they’re digital natives.
+They were exposed to smartphones and the internet from an early age and many of them are the only child in their family.
+They were raised during prosperous times in China, enjoying better living standards and better resources.

 Characteristics of the 3 Generations

 Attitude: Labour is the highest virtue, Loyal, Patriotic

 Devices used: Desktop

 Attitude: Work-Life Balance, Angry Youth, Non-mainstream, Slash lifestyle